hashbang/book/content/docs/security/Strategy.md

 ### Secrets

-In this section "Secrets" are defined as private keys or that would allow manipulation of customer wallets/policies or that would allow viewing must never be exposed to system memory of any device except an approved HSM.
+In this section "Secrets" are defined as private keys or passwords that would allow manipulation of customer wallets/policies or that would allow viewing and must never be exposed to system memory of any device except an approved HSM.

 #### Required

 * FIDO hardware authentication must be exclusively used for supporting services
-  * DockerHub, Github, Amazon, etc
+  * DockerHub, Github, AWS, etc
 * All keys with the ability to -write- to a VCS -must- be on HSM devices

 #### Exceptions

 * Services that lack hardware U2F support may be used with Yubico Authenticator
+  * because it allows storage of totp secrets on a yubikey
 * Passwords which -must- be directly visible to an application in order for it to function, such as websites.
-These secrets may be maintained by a password manager that only decrypts the exact secret being requested with explicit approval by user with an HSM.
+These secrets may be maintained by a password manager that only decrypts the exact secret being requested with explicit approval by user(s) with an HSM.
 * Secrets can be made available to automatically managed applications on security hardened systems that humans lack direct access to, and only when use of an HSM is not practical.

 ### Coding Practices

-* Third party libraries must be reviewed and hash-lcoked in #! repos before use
+* Third party libraries must be reviewed and hash-locked
-* A new version of a third party library requires explicit review/approval.
+* A new version of a third party library requires explicit review/approval
-* Automated CVE assesments on third party libraries must be present
+* Automated CVE assessments on third party libraries must be present
-* Favor including functions instead of libraries where possible
+* Favor custom implementation instead of libraries where possible
 * Avoid packages that depend on low-quality dependencies like "is-even"
 * All project dependencies must be hash-locked with a package manager manifest
-* All code must be reviewed by an approved vendor.
+* All code must be reviewed by an approved vendor